Aida Imanguliyeva: Creativity

 Aida Imanguliyeva is the author of three monographs (“Michail Nuayme and the Pen League”, M. 1975, “Gubran Khalil Gubran”, B. 1975, “Coryphaei of new Arabic literature”, B. 1991), more than 70 research papers focused on Eastern literatures.
 She was the member, deputy chairman and chairman of Defence Committee by the profile of “Literature of Asian and African countries” operating at the Institute of Oriental Studies of the Academy of Sciences of Azerbaijan.

 Imanguliyeva presented oriental studies of Azerbaijan in the countries of the Middle East and in other foreign countries (Moscow, Kiev, Poltava, Saint Petersburg, Galle etc.).

 In the sphere of scientific-organizational activities, Aida Imanguliyeva gave great consideration to training of highly specialized personnel of Arabists.

 In the department of “Arabic philology”, which she headed, dozens of PhD dissertations were defended under her supervision.

 Imanguliyeva was the member of the Presidium of the All-Union Society of Orientalists, the All-Union Coordination Council of Eastern Literature's research and the Union of Writers.

 For many years, she was engaged in pedagogical activity, delivered lectures on Arabic Literature at ASU.

 Imanguliyeva died on 19 September 1992 aged 52.

-For the perpetuation of memory of the famous scholar Arabist Aida Imanguliyeva, each year one of high-achiever students of the Department of oriental studies of BSU is being granted the scholarship named after Aida Imanguliyeva.
+Each year one high-achieving student of the Department of oriental studies of BSU is awarded a scholarship named in honor of Aida Imanguliyeva.